 Plenty of lenders offer PCP finance, including automakers and garages.
 Therefore, you'll want to find the best option for your car-buying needs before settling on finance.
 One way to do that involves having a good credit score – the higher your rating, the lower the interest rates.
-This means your monthly payments will be lower.
-You can also compare for PCP finance deals by checking the monthly repayment amount, the age of the car and the specifics of the deal.
+If you have a good rating, it means your monthly payments will be lower.
+You can also compare PCP finance deals by checking the monthly repayment amount, the car's age and the deal's specifics.

 Should I get PCP or a lease?

 With PCP, you pay a deposit upfront and make regular monthly payments until the balloon payment is due.
 At this point, you can either purchase the rest of the car or hand the keys back to the dealership.
-With a lease, however, you don't have the option of purchasing the car at the end of the terms – you need to give the vehicle back to he garage.
-The option you decide largely depends on what you want from your car finance.
-Car leasing only tends to be available for new car.
+With a lease, however, you don't have the option of buying the car at the end of the term – you need to give the vehicle back to the garage.
+Your choice largely depends on what you want from your car finance.
+Car leasing only tends to be available for new cars.

 Can you get out of PCP car finance?

-PCP car finance sees you making regularly monthly payments before a final balloon payment to buy the vehicle in full.
+PCP car finance sees you making regular monthly payments before a final balloon payment to buy the vehicle.
 If, however, you wish to exit your PCP car finance agreement before the balloon payment stage, options are available.
-You can enter into a voluntary agreement, which you can do if 50% of the car has already been paid off.
+You can enter into a voluntary agreement, which you can do if 50% of the car has already been paid.
 Alternatively, you can ask for an early settlement and repay the remaining balance in full.

 Can you get PCP on used cars?

-Many people associate PCP with brand new cars, but you can also get it on used vehicles.
+Many people associate PCP with brand-new cars, but you can also get it on used vehicles.
 Essentially, it depends on what the finance lender offers.
-PCP can offer an affordable way for you to buy a car with the option of a final balloon payment that would see you the outright owner of the vehicle.
+PCP can deliver an affordable way for you to buy a car with the option of a final balloon payment that would see you the outright owner of the vehicle.

-PCP can offer an alternative for driver to get finance on their car, but it doesn't typically involve servicing.
-You would need to cover the servicing charges from your own pocket, which means factoring potential servicing costs before buying the vehicle.
+PCP can offer an alternative for a driver to get finance on their car, but it doesn't typically involve servicing.
+You would need to cover the servicing charges out of your own pocket, which means factoring in potential servicing costs before buying the vehicle.
 If, however, it's a new car, you probably won't need to service it for around three years or until you reach 20,000 miles.

 What can I do with my car on PCP?

-There may be some limits to what you can do with your car depending on the type of PCP agreement.
-These may include mileage limits, where you're charged per mile if you go over the allocated amount.
+There may be some limits to what you can do with your car, depending on the type of PCP agreement.
+These may include mileage limits, where you're charged per mile if you exceed the allocated amount.
 The lower the mileage limit, the less you pay in monthly payments.
-Other factors worth considering include whether you can sell the car while owing PCP (you can, but you'll need to clear the finance owed) and modifications.
-Some drivers like to modify their cars, but most PCP contracts don't allow you to do so.
+Other factors worth considering include whether you can sell the car while owing PCP (but you'll need to clear the finance owed) and modifications.
+Some drivers like to modify their vehicles, but most PCP contracts don't allow you to do so.